toonchavez8/Portfolio_Chavez_Miguel/nextjs-portfolio/projects/01-RatingComponet.md

 }
 ```

-Something that didnt really click until i worked on this component was managing functions to handle other logic, this to me at the moment was very clean how on click i called the function that would actually handle the logic.
+Something that didnt really click until i worked on this component was managing functions to handle other logic, this to me at the moment was very clean how `onclick` i called the function that would actually handle the logic.

-Its a fun simple solution that looking back still holds up.
+Its a fun simple solution that looking back still holds up for me.

 ### What I Learned